v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 + **Azure Active Directory (AAD):** User must have [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) rights for the AAD tenant attached to the Azure Subscription.

+For **Step2** in this challenge, you will need to have [Postman](https://www.postman.com/) installed - either the desktop or web client.

 ## Step 1 - Deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader
 In the first part of this challenge, you will